Zaphod's Guide to Safely Consuming PGGB Plus

 License type Description Installs Validity Upgrades and support Cost

 Personal: Perpetual (Plus) Fully functional, for non commercial use.
-Enables up to 128 bit processing and supports conversion to DSD rates up to DSD256 with no limitations.
+Enables up to 128 bit processing for PCM output and supports conversion to DSD rates up to DSD256 with no limitations.
 256 bit processing and conversion to DSD rates higher than DSD256 are limited to 2 tracks at at time.
-Single Mac
+Single PC/Mac Perpetual 1 year email support, then through the forums.
+Free upgrades for at least 1 year** $350*

 Commercial Fully functional, advanced settings, for both personal and commercial use Multiple users/PCs/Macs Perpetual Contact Us Contact Us